 Clinicians will be required to collect data for the NECST Registry, with additional or missing data collected from electronic or paper medical records by NECST Network and Registry staff, where required.

 The data collected will include diagnostic information, imaging information (ultrasound and/or MRI) and treatment information (medical and/or surgical).

 To ensure that data collected in the NECST Registry is sustainable, the working groups defined a limited series of essential data items (minimum core dataset).
 This will form the ‘data spine’ to which additional items may be added for time-limited collection or permanent collection depending on outcome measures.

 The NECST Registry will consist of a series of modules (figure below) that all participating sites (public and private) will use to collect an identical set of ‘epidemiologically sound’ data.
 The modules that are required include:

-* The biobanking module are planned for development and implementation in the future
+* The biobanking module is planned for development and implementation in the future.

-In defining the essential data items, we have referred to the World Endometriosis Research Foundation (WERF), EPHect Project that has SOPs and standardisation for data collection for endometriosis research.
+In defining the essential data items, we have referred to the World Endometriosis Research Foundation (WERF) EPHect Project, which has SOPs and standardisation for data collection for endometriosis research.

 If you are interested in being a data collection site and contribute data to the NECST Registry, please register your interest by emailing us at [email protected].